BasisHub/basis-aggrid-components/README.md

 ## Value Formatting

-Basis AgGrid Components does not ship an value formatters by default , but you can use [bbj-masks](https://github.com/BasisHub/bbj-masks) for this puropse
+Basis AgGrid Components depends on [bbj-masks](https://github.com/BasisHub/bbj-masks) to do the internal formatting

 > bbj-masks is a tiny JavaScript library to format Dates , Numbers & Strings using BBj supported masks.